the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

 ## About this call

-The Turing Way Book Dash Working group meets on a monthly basis
+The Turing Way Book Dash Working Group meets on a monthly basis

 ### Code of conduct